shakyasam2409/CA_project/README.md

 # CA_project

 In this project we have implemented RISCV RV32I simulator.
 This code takes  input from a text file containing the assembly instructions.
 Each line of the text file may be of one of 3 types:

 ● A label followed by an instruction

 ● An instruction

-Each of these entities has the following grammar:
+In addition:

-● The syntax of all the supported instructions is given above.
-The fields of instruction are whitespace-separated.
+● The fields of instruction are comma-separated.
 An instruction can be one of the following:

-○ The opcode must be one of the supported mnemonic mentioned in the table.
+○ The opcode must be one of the abbreviations mentioned in the given table.

 ○ A register can be one of r0, r1, ... r31.